New South Wales Liberal Party: 2022 federal election

 Members who opposed overriding local branch preselection include Sydney businessman Matthew Camenzuli, who was a member of the state executive.
-As of 30 March 2022, these members have brought the matter to court, seeking to challenge the legitimacy of the committee's preselection of the three incumbent members of parliament on 8 March 2022 and nine other candidates on 2 April 2022.
+As of 30 March 2022, these members had brought the matter to court, seeking to challenge the legitimacy of the committee's preselection of the three incumbent members of parliament on 8 March 2022 and nine other candidates on 2 April 2022.
 Morrison and Perrottet have urged them to take the matter to the High Court of Australia instead so that the result cannot be appealed further.
 On 5 April, the New South Wales Court of Appeal ruled that the court had no jurisdiction to make decisions relating to the constitutions of political parties, thereby ruling the preselection of the 12 candidates valid.
 Camenzuli brought the matter further to High Court for appeal but it was dismissed on 8 April.
 Camenzuli was also expelled from the party.

 Parliamentary party leaders

 The position of leader of the Liberal Party of Australia New South Wales Division is a formal role held by a Liberal member of the Parliament of New South Wales.
 As the Liberal Party has, since its foundation in 1945, been either the largest or second largest party in the New South Wales Legislative Assembly, its leader is usually either the Premier or the Leader of the Opposition, depending on the majority or minority respectively of the party.
-The current leader of the Liberal Party is Dominic Perrottet, and the deputy leader is Stuart Ayres.
-Both have served in those roles since 5 October 2021.
-Perrottet is currently Premier of New South Wales, a post he has also held since 5 October 2021, after Berejiklian announced on 1 October 2021 that she would be resigning from the post as well as from the parliament.
+The most recent leader of the Liberal Party was Mark Speakman, and the deputy leader is Natalie Ward.

 The role is selected by state members of the parliamentary party, but the position is non-fixed in duration, and is usually only vacated upon resignation, retirement from politics, or a spill motion with the support of the majority of the parliamentary members.

 The leader only has a role in a parliamentary context; the party division as a whole is governed by a President and Vice-Presidents, who act on the advice of the party division's Director and Deputy Directors.
 The division also gathers annually at a State Conference to vote on and develop policy to be used by the party's elected representatives.
 The majority of the twenty Liberal Leaders resigned after losing elections or were deposed by other parliamentary members.